 20 Movies: Monty Python and the Holy Grail

-From out of the mists of time and legend...
+From out of the mists of time and legend comes...
 Arthur, King of the Britons, along with his faithful knights of Camelot, takes up the quest for the Holy Grail, bravely (for the most part) facing a wide array of horrors along the way, including a persistent Black Knight, a rather demanding three-headed giant, a local wedding, a house of lusty virgins, some very rude Frenchman, the violence inherent in the system, and a particularly vicious rabbit, all while they are being investigated by the police for the crime of murdering a famous historian.

 I'm posting about 20 specific movies because of a social media trend-game.
 The idea was that you choose 20 movies that greatly influenced you, and then you post the poster of each one, one per day, for 20 days.
 No reviews, no explanations, just the posters.
 So, I’m doing that.